Sally - AI Meeting Assistant

 Engaging Participants and Avoiding Monotony

 Regular meetings can become routine in negative ways if they lack energy and engagement.
-Rotate meeting leadership to maintain freshness and give different team members ownership of the process.
+Rotate meeting leadership to keep things fresh and give different team members ownership of the process.
 This rotation also helps develop leadership skills across the team.

-Encourage open feedback and participation from all attendees.
+Encourage open feedback and participation from everyone.
 Create space for creative problem-solving and innovation, not just status reporting.
 Incorporate occasional breaks or format changes when appropriate, especially for longer sessions or larger groups.

 Modern Adaptations: Leveraging Technology and Remote Work Strategies